ESOPHAGEAL CANCER & SSD

 Squamous cell carcinoma of the esophagus usually arises in the upper and middle sections of the esophagus.
 It is often linked to risk factors such as tobacco and alcohol use and certain infections.

-Common symptoms of esophageal cancer include trouble swallowing, chest pain, weight loss, and chronic cough.
+Common symptoms of esophageal cancer include trouble eating, chest pain, weight loss, and chronic cough.
 Treatment options may include surgery, radiation therapy, chemotherapy, and immunotherapy.
 What the doctor recommends will depend on the stage of the cancer.

 SYMPTOMS AND SIGNS OF ESOPHAGEAL CANCER